Music

 Photo courtesy of OSU Chadwick Arboretum & Learning Gardens on Facebook

-But luckily, because I often feel like I need to escape, I’ve been able to discover some truly magical spots around Central Ohio that not too many people know about.
+But luckily, because I often feel like I need an escape, I’ve been able to discover some truly magical spots around Central Ohio that not too many people know about.

 So, without any further ado, here are the top hidden sanctuaries in Columbus and Central Ohio.